 55a A Wish-Fulfiling Tree

 Two soldiers holding swords protect four money pots, which are placed around the kalpa-taru in this relief.
 The tree flourishes above them spreading out to the edge of the relief.

 56 A King and a Brahmin

 This is now the last in this sequence of meetings with kings, and it seems to reverse the normal configuration.
 The king, whom we would expect to be on the right of the building with his wives behind him, is pictured on the left, while the brahmin, who must be the visitor, as in other reliefs, is placed on the right.
 One of the characters in his entourage is pictured playfully with his back to us.

 A simply decorated vase sits in the middle with the usual flowers blossoming around it.
 On the left and right are two unevenly sized bowls holding more flowers piled up on them.

 57 The King goes Hunting

-The scene is set in the wilderness, with trees, rocks and many animals around, including deer, pigs and birds in the trees.
+The scene is set in the wilderness, with trees, rocks and many animals around, including deer and pigs, and birds in the trees.
 On the left the king is leading a hunting party and his attendants hold various weapons, swords and bows and arrows amongst them.

 58 The Wilderness